serlo-org/athene2-guide/get-started/01-installation.md

 * `vagrant provision`

 ## Known issues
 Vagrant is superb.
-But, sometimes provisioning fails.
+But also very fragile.
 Here are some guides how you can reset your workstation.

+### FileAsset.php throws a fatal
+npm and bower are very fragile because of the shared folder system (vboxfs).
+If you run into fatals thrown by FileAsset, here's how you solve that:

+* `cd /vagrant`
+* `vagrant ssh`
+* `sh uicleaner.sh`

 ### Provisioning fails